andygbannister/qurantools/readme.md

 If you want to get xdebug working for local development, you'll need to ensure something like `zend_extension=xdebug` is in your `php.ini` and CLI `php.ini` files.
 See <https://xdebug.org/docs/install>.

+Some of the search queries in Qur'an Tools use a lot of memory.
+You may need to set `memory_limit` in `php.ini` to `128M` to prevent large queries from failing.
 #### Database config

 At time of writing, Qur'an Tools uses Maria DB 10.3.
 Many of the queries in the initial application were written in a more traditional MySQL mode that is less strict about GROUP BY clauses as per <https://dev.mysql.com/doc/refman/8.0/en/group-by-handling.html>.
 In order for the application to run with later versions of MySQL and MariaDB that are ANSI or SQL-92 compliant, `my.cnf` will need this line added to it: